openid/ipsie/IL1-SCIM.md

 This endpoint ensures that any all groups can be managed by the Identity Service.

 To ensure that large amounts of data can be read from the Application, the application must support with index-based or cursor-based pagination for the GET /Groups request.
-To ensure system stability and prevent abuse, the Application shall enforce rate limits on this endpoint and must respond with appropriate headers, such as "429 Too Many Requests" and "Retry-After," when limits are exceeded.
+To ensure system stability and prevent abuse, the Application SHALL enforce rate limits on this endpoint and must respond with appropriate headers, such as "429 Too Many Requests" and "Retry-After," when limits are exceeded.

 #### 3.3.2 Get Group By ID (GET /Group/{id})
 Group searches by id are performed via the SCIM operation: GET /Group/{id}?excludedAttributes=members